Pan Celtic Festival: Cornwall: Kan Rag Kernow

 Kan Rag Kernow (A Song for Cornwall) is a Cornish annual song contest to find a representative for Cornwall at the Pan Celtic Festival, held annually in Ireland.

 Cornwall's entry in 2000, Rachel with Common Ground, won the competition with maximum marks from five of the six voting countries.
 The song, Tir Kemmyn (Common Ground), was written by Terry Wallwork and had been chosen from 34 entries at a Pirate FM event in Penzance in March that year.

 The Cornish group, The Changing Room, won the 2015 Kan Rag Kernow on 30 January 2015.
 The group went on to represent Cornwall at the 2015 Pan Celtic Festival, finishing in first place with the song "Hal an Tow" (Flora Day).

+Cornwall did not participate in the 2025 contest.

 Ireland: Comórtas Amhrán Náisiúnta

 The Comórtas Amhrán Náisiúnta (National Song Contest) is the Irish selection process to determine the representatives for Ireland at the annual Pan Celtic Festival.
-In 2015, the selection show was held at the Seven Oaks Hotel, in Carlow, on 7 March.
+In 2025, the selection was held at the GB Shaw Theatre, in Carlow, on the 25th of January.
+The 2025 selection winner, Gráinne Ní Fhátharta, had previously won the 2020 selection but the Pan Celtic Festival 2020 was cancelled due to Covid-19.

 Isle of Man: Arrane son Mannin

 The Arrane son Mannin (Song for the Isle of Man) is the Manx competition through which a song is selected for the Pan Celtic Festival.
-In 2015, Shenn Scoill, a quartet whose name means "Old School", were chosen to represent the island.
+In 2025, Sue Harrison & Rob Middleton were chosen to represent the island.

 Scotland: Am Mòd Nàiseanta Rìoghail

-Am Mòd Nàiseanta Rìoghail (The Royal National Mòd) is the Scottish Gaelic selection process, organised by An Comunn Gàidhealach, to find the Scottish representative for the Pan Celtic Festival, held annually in Ireland.
+Am Mòd Nàiseanta Rìoghail (The Royal National Mòd) has previously been used as the Scottish Gaelic selection process, organised by An Comunn Gàidhealach, to find the Scottish representative for the Pan Celtic Festival, held annually in Ireland.
 The Scottish band, Na h-Òganaich, were the first representatives for Scotland at the 1971 Pan Celtic Festival.
 They represented Scotland again in 1972, with the song "Mi le m’Uillin", finishing in first place.

+As of 2025, entries are selected by Fèis Pan Cheilteach – Alba, the Scottish organising committee for the Pan Celtic Festival.